drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 GROUP BY o.OwnerID, o.Name
 ```

-7. You can use the WITH statement to query from the results of another query.
+7. You can use the WITH statement to query the results of another query.
 This avoids using nested SQL statements and makes the code easier to read.
 In the example below, we wrap the previous query with the WITH statement and then run a query just to get the pets array.

 ```
 WITH owners_pets as (SELECT